cheese-cakee/Benchmarking-GEMM/README.md

 | 4X8 Packed OMP | 0.3 ms | 117.7 | 29.43x |
 | 4X8+Prefetch OMP | 0.3 ms | 117.1 | 29.27x |

 > **Note:** At 256×256 the entire working set (~768KB) fits in L2 cache, so all competitive kernels cluster near peak bandwidth.
 Prefetch hurts even here — the packed buffers already live in L1.
-The OMP numbers are noisy (±30%) because the small workload is dominated by thread-launch and E-core vs P-core placement.
+The OMP numbers are noisy (±30%) because the small workload is dominated by thread launch and E-core vs P-core placement.

 ### 2048x2048 Matrix (17.18 Billion FLOPs)